OscarSavolainenDR/R2SALeads/README.md

-# A Django-based backend for my R2SA website
+# A Django backend for my R2SA website
 It services all of the front-end requests, and also interfaces with the Webscraper API to update the listings on a weekly basis.

 ## AWS bucket for static storage